Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 \Psi(x, t) = \dfrac{1}{\sqrt{2 \pi \sigma}} e^{-x^2/\sigma^2}e^{i(k_0 x - \omega_0 t)}
 {% end %}

 This is _also_ a Gaussian function!
 Notice, however, that our solution now depends on a constant $\sigma$, which controls the "width" of the wave-packet.
+We will soon learn that it physically corresponds to the _uncertainty in position_ of the quantum particle.
 Keep this in mind - it will be very important later.

 #### The classical limit of the free particle